Dustin Fowler: Oakland Athletics

-On July 31, 2017 the Yankees traded Fowler to the Oakland Athletics, along with fellow prospects Jorge Mateo and James Kaprielian, for starting pitcher Sonny Gray.
+On July 31, 2017, the Yankees traded Fowler to the Oakland Athletics, along with fellow prospects Jorge Mateo and James Kaprielian, for starting pitcher Sonny Gray.
 On December 15, 2017, Fowler sued the White Sox and the Illinois state agency that manages their ballpark, Guaranteed Rate Field, for allegedly causing his June 29 injury.
 His lawsuit, which was filed in the Circuit Court of Cook County, according to the Chicago Sun-Times, claimed negligence on the part of the White Sox and the Illinois Sports Facilities Authority in not properly securing the unpadded electrical box he crashed into.
 In 2018, the defendants tried, and failed, to have the case moved to federal court and dismissed, failing in their claim that Fowler, as an MLB player covered by the league's union contract, could not sue in state court for the injury.
-As of March 2020, the case was still pending in state court.
+A settlement motion was filed in Cook County Circuit Court in February 2022, details of which are not available online.

 Fowler began the 2018 season with the Nashville Sounds.
 The Athletics promoted him to the major leagues on May 9, and he went to bat for the first time in the major leagues that night.
 He started his first game for Oakland on May 11, and got his first major league hit off Yankee pitcher Sonny Gray, the player he was traded for.
 On May 18, 2018, he hit his first major league home run off Marco Estrada in a 3-1 victory over the Blue Jays.
 On August 2, he was sent back down to Triple A Nashville.
-On February 21, 2021, Fowler was designated for assignment by the Athletics after the Trevor Rosenthal signing was made official.
+He was recalled to the majors on August 31.
+Before the end of spring training in 2019, Fowler was optioned to Triple-A in order to see more time at all three outfield positions.
+He spent the entire season with the Las Vegas Aviators, despite hitting well.
+He later said it was a "big shock" to him not getting called up that year.

+Before the start of the 2020 season, Fowler was initially reassigned to minor league camp on March 13.
+However, the season was soon put on hold due to the COVID-19 pandemic.
+In June, he was included in the Athletics' 60-man player pool for the shortened 2020 season.
+After not being called up, Fowler was designated for assignment on February 21, 2021, after the Trevor Rosenthal signing was made official.
 At the time of his designation, Fowler had not appeared in an MLB game since 2018.